 Cloudflare has an impressive feature set, and even the free version contains plenty of power.
 If we have one concern, it's the way that mission-critical options often sit alongside more standard settings, rather than being hidden away in an ‘Experts Only’ panel.
 One click in the wrong place could easily break your site, so it's wise to think very carefully before you change anything.

 Working out which is the fastest CDN for you is a complicated business.
 Every service has its own network which might excel in one country, but disappoint in another.
 A CDN has to match up with your website visitors, too.
 Top performance in Europe is no use at all if your visitors are mostly from North America.

 CDNPerf (opens in new tab) can point you in the right direction, listing the fastest providers by country, continent or worldwide.

-However Cloudflare performs in your target areas, keep in mind that you may see other speed benefits from its website optimisations.
-Put it all together and there's a lot of performance boosting potential here, more than enough to justify signing up for the free plan and trying it for yourself.
+Keep in mind that this isn't the whole story, and sites will see different performance gains depending on their setup, which Cloudflare features they use and how they use them.
+But overall, there's a lot of performance boosting potential here, more than enough to justify signing up for the free plan and trying it for yourself.

 Cloudflare is easy-to-use and provides loads of features, great security, and effective website optimisations, not to mention a huge global network which reaches areas other CDNs often miss.
 That makes it a must for your performance boosting shortlist.